Dmitri-Lisokonov/kubernetes-init/README.md

 # Kubernetes init
-A initialization script to provision a k8s cluster with Cilium CNI and metalLB
+A initialization script to provision a kubernetes cluster with Cilium CNI and metalLB

 ## Usage
 # Cluster